leuel-a/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 <h1> 0x01-python-if_else_loops_functions Project </h1>

 <p> Python is more flexible than C when it comes to control statements.
 Perhaps the
-most well-known statement is the if statement </p>
+most well-known statement is the if-statement </p>

 <pre>
 if {condition}: